jnnpk/hate_instigating_speech_dataset/README.md

 - **Hate Speech:** Speech that deliberately targets a specific group or individual for condemnation.
 This includes but is not limited to sexism, homophobia, and hate towards certain political groups.
 Additionally, aggressive speech without a specific target also falls under this category.

 - **Non-Hate Speech:** Speech that does not fall under the above categories.
 Criticism and sarcasm are examples of non-hate speech.

+## Contributors
+The main contributors of the work are:

+Kyuhan Lee
+Hyoungjun Park
+Hosung Shim
+Jangsun Park
+Hyerin Kim